Skip To Main Content

 • Bridge To Success

-FAVE Student Braxton Smith Excels in Thinking Positively
+FAVE Student Excels in Thinking Positively

 Rising 8th grader Braxton Smith has a few words of advice for excelling at public speaking: practice, practice, practice; just before delivering a speech, take a deep breath; and think positively.